Avi-BB/passwordless-wordpress-authentication/readme.txt

 3. First need to create account on https://www.passwordless4u.com/
 4. Go to dashboard, click on add application and create on Web/WordPress app and get the details such as clientId and baseUrl
 5. Come back to wordpress developer setting you'll see the Passwordless menu
-6. Go to passwordless configure and click on create button **only once**.
-7. fill the details which is base url and client Id.
+6. fill the details such as base url and client Id.
-8. save the settings
+7. save the settings
-9. Two pages are generated one is Passwordless Sign in and other is authentication token
+8. Two pages are generated one is Passwordless Sign in and other is authentication token
-10. If passwordless login page slug is not member-login then change to that it must have member-login slug. ex if site name is https://www.exmaple.com then the login in page url is https://www.example.com/member-login
-11. come back to Passwordless menu in wordpress you'll see the add device option
+9. Passwordless menu, you'll see the add device option, click on it.
-12. click on add device and add your device if user is register successfully then alert will display "Registration successful".
-If user is already register then alert will display "User Already Exist !!".
+10. Choose authentication method, there are 3 authentication method 1.
+Same Device 2.
+Appless QR and 3.
+InApp QR choose one of them and hit on register button.
+11. Once you register you can add more devices to your account.
+Choose the authentication methods and hit on add device button.
+12. Done.

 == Screenshots ==